considonet/g-build/README.md

 ##### `lint`
 Specifies whether the code should be linted.
 This supports the following settings:
 - `js` - if set to `true` `tslint` will run to check compiled `.ts` and `.js` files.
 These also include all the variants such as `.vue` or `.jsx` files. `tslint.json` config file has to be placed in the same directory as `package.json`.
 Default: `true` (it was not possible to disable it before version 2.4).
 - `scss` - if set to `true` `stylelint` will run to check your SCSS files.
 The rules for `stylelint` should be defined in `.stylelintrc` file (all formats are supported) in the same directory as `package.json` file, according to the [documentation](https://stylelint.io/user-guide/configuration/).
 If the linting fails, the code still remains compiled.
-For compatibility reasons the default for version 2.x is `false`.
-It will be `true` by default starting from G-Build 3.0.
+For compatibility reasons the default for version 2.x and 3.x is `false`.
+It will be `true` by default starting from G-Build 4.0.

 ##### `optimizeAssets`
 Feature since 2.4.
 Specifies whether during the production build the image assets should be optimized (losslessly compressed).
 This is should be harmless for any files.
 Optimization is done using `imagemin` and applies to GIF, JPEG, PNG and SVG files.
 Default is `true`.